StevensSEC/softe.club/sec.club/src/articles/events/pimp-my-terminal/pimp-my-terminal.md

 # Desktop Environment

 On Linux, there are many ways to customize your desktop environment.
 You can either use a full blown desktop environment like KDE or XFCE, or you can use something more minimal.

 ### Status Bars

+Status bars are little programs to show your system status, like CPU usage, memory usage, etc. Useful for knowing if something is struggling at a glance.

 - [Polybar](https://github.com/polybar/polybar)

 ![polybar example](pimp-my-terminal/polybar-example1.png)